ACTH Side Effects, Dosage & Cost

 What is ACTH?

 ACTH is an adrenocorticotropic hormone—HP Acthar gel.
-Questor Pharmaceuticals manufacture it.
-It’s used in the treatment of infantile seizures.
-It’s administered by intramuscular injections.
+Questcor Pharmaceuticals manufacture it.
+It’s used in the treatment of infantile seizures and it’s administered by intramuscular injections.
 Unlike other medications, ACTH is only used for two to twelve week periods depending on the response of the seizures.

 Most children gain weight and may retain excess fluid while they are taking ACTH, indicated by facial puffiness.
 Once the treatment stops, the weight will be lost.
 Other side effects can be increased irritability with crying and inability to sleep.
 More rare, but possible side effects can be heart failure, calcifications of kidney and pancreas, high blood pressure, increased rate of infections and blood glucose.
 Children receiving this treatment should have blood pressure, weight and serum electrolytes monitored frequently.